varunpalanisamy/BrailleOut/README.md

 ## Hackathon Tracks

-- **Best Use of Gemini API** — Gemini 2.5 Flash powers the vision OCR step
+- **Best Use of Gemini API** — Gemini 2.5 Flash powers the vision OCR step in the cloud pipeline
 - **Best Assistive Technology / Accessibility Hack**